 The Journal of Biomedical Optics (JBO) is a print and online journal that publishes peer-reviewed papers on the use of modern optical technology for improved health care and biomedical research.

 The journal publishes full-length research papers, letters, opinions, outlooks, tutorials, and reviews.
 In addition to contributed research articles, JBO often publishes special sections in key areas of technology.
 Special sections are assembled by guest editors.
-See the Editorial Schedule for a list of forthcoming special section topics and dates.
-To view a list of previously published special sections, see Past Special Sections.
+See the editorial schedule for a list of forthcoming special section topics and dates.

 Regular Paper: A full-length manuscript presenting original work intended as a regular contribution to the journal.